read

 distributions, and enterprise compliance features. eMoney covers every

 client scenario across the firm.
-For the three retirement-focused
+The three retirement-focused advisors

-advisors, they may add Income Lab for guardrails-based income planning,
+may run Income Lab for guardrails-based income planning, tax-optimized

-tax-optimized withdrawal sequencing, or ongoing plan monitoring.
-But
+withdrawal sequencing, and ongoing plan monitoring.
+But for a firm with

 Scenario 2: